cfgchicago23/Team-11/README.md

 Clone into your local repository and run ``npm install``.
 This should install the required dependencies to run our application.

 ### Environment Variables
 To correctly connect to our mongoDB instance, you must have a .env file with the secret variable ``MONGO_PWD``.
+Otherwise, you will receive an authentication error.

 ## Technologies
 We utilized ``node.js`` , ``express`` ``react-native`` and ``mongodb`` to create this application.
 Additionally, to aid in the development process, we installed ``nodemon``, so that the server automatically updates upon file changes.
 Our database securely houses basic information on members, leaders, and clubs.